Customer Behavior Modeling

-As in any field, a customer behavior “model” is a simplification of reality used to accomplish a goal.
-Customer behavior models seek common behaviors among particular groups of customers in order to predict how a similar customer will behave under similar circumstances.
+Customer Behavior Modeling is the creation of a mathematical construct to represent the common behaviors observed among particular groups of customers in order to predict how similar customers will behave under similar circumstances.

 Customer behavior models are typically based on data mining of customer data, and each model is designed to answer one question at one point in time.
 For example, a customer model can be used to predict what a particular group of customers will do in response to a particular marketing action.
 If the model is sound and the marketer follows the recommendations it generated, then the marketer will observe that a majority of the customers in the group responded as predicted by the model.